ultimate271/notes/book/Dragon/The Dragon and the King.md

 it was worn as a decorative piece briefly before it is placed to the side.
 Things were what any pragmatic observer of the situation would call good.

+## In the kings age, he never marries
 As all mortal men of this world do, this king began to age, and as he aged he did not acquire ever a queen to be with.
 He considered the whole hereditary monarchy thing that he was born in to to be a foolish way of living, but he